dev-protocol/polymarket-trading-tools-telegram-bot/README.md

-# 🚀 Polymarket Trading Bots
+# 🚀 Polymarket Trading Bots Telegram Service

 ## 📹 YouTube Tutorials: Unlock Your Setup & Trading Power with the UI